-Rain sensors for irrigation systems are available in both wireless and hard-wired versions, most employing hygroscopic disks that swell in the presence of rain and shrink back down again as they dry out — an electrical switch is in turn depressed or released by the hygroscopic disk stack, and the rate of drying is typically adjusted by controlling the ventilation reaching the stack.
+Rain water sensors for irrigation systems are available in both wireless and hard-wired versions, most employing hygroscopic disks that swell in the presence of rain and shrink back down again as they dry out — an electrical switch is, in turn, depressed or released by the hygroscopic disk stack, and the rate of drying is typically adjusted by controlling the ventilation reaching the stack.
 However, some electrical type sensors are also marketed that use tipping bucket or conductance type probes to measure rainfall.
-Wireless and wired versions both use similar mechanisms to temporarily suspend watering by the irrigation controller — specifically they are connected to the irrigation controller’s sensor terminals, or are installed in series with the solenoid valve common circuit such that they prevent the opening of any valves when rain has been sensed.
+Wireless and wired versions both use similar mechanisms to temporarily suspend watering by the irrigation controller — specifically, they are connected to the irrigation controller’s sensor terminals or are installed in series with the solenoid valve common circuit such that they prevent the opening of any valves when rain has been sensed.

-Rain sensor is use to build a automatic on/off wiper.
+- A rain water sensor is used to build an automatic on/off wiper.

 If the D0-LED does not light up check the following:

 - Sometimes salinity is an issue with these units, this one worked fine with filtered, bottled water, but in some instances, you may have to add a bit of salt to increase the waters conduction.

 - This might be a bit more tricky, but for some reason, two different models by two different manufacturers have had defects in their soldering skills.
 Make sure all of the little SMD’s and connectors have been soldered on properly.
 IE – are solder joints actually soldered?